google/WebFundamentals/src/content/en/fundamentals/accessibility/a11y-for-teams.md

 Making your site more accessible can be a daunting task.
-If you are approaching accessibility for the first time, the sheer breadth of the topic can leave you wondering where to start - after all, working to accommodate a diverse range of abilities means there are a correspondingly diverse range of issues to consider.
+If you are approaching accessibility for the first time, the sheer breadth of the topic can leave you wondering where to start.
+After all, working to accommodate a diverse range of abilities means there are a correspondingly diverse range of issues to consider.

-The important thing to realize is that accessibility is a team effort.
+Remember, accessibility is a team effort.
 Every person has a role to play.
 This article outlines criteria for each of the major disciplines (project manager, UX designer, and developer) so that they can work to incorporate accessibility best practices into their process.

 <div class="video-wrapper-full-width">
   <iframe class="devsite-embedded-youtube-video" data-video-id="A5XzoDT37iM"